alukosdev/ccsp/guidance/owasp-top-10.md

 ```

 If an unauthenticated user can access either page, it's a flaw.
 If a non-admin can access the admin page, this is a flaw.
++++ Vulnerabilities
+Common access control vulnerabilities include:

+- Violation of the principle of least privilege or deny by default, where access should only be granted for particular capabilities, roles, or users, but is available to anyone.
+- Bypassing access control checks by modifying the URL (parameter tampering or force browsing), internal application state, or the HTML page, or by using an attack tool modifying API requests.
+- Permitting viewing or editing someone else's account, by providing its unique identifier (insecure direct object references)
+- Accessing API with missing access controls for POST, PUT and DELETE.
+- Elevation of privilege.
+Acting as a user without being logged in or acting as an admin when logged in as a user.
+- Metadata manipulation, such as replaying or tampering with a JSON Web Token (JWT) access control token, or a cookie or hidden field manipulated to elevate privileges or abusing JWT invalidation.
+- CORS misconfiguration allows API access from unauthorized/untrusted origins.
+- Force browsing to authenticated pages as an unauthenticated user or to privileged pages as a standard user.
++++ Prevention
+Access control is only effective in trusted server-side code or server-less API, where the attacker cannot modify the access control check or metadata.

+- Except for public resources, deny by default.
+- Implement access control mechanisms once and re-use them throughout the application, including minimizing Cross-Origin Resource Sharing (CORS) usage.
+- Model access controls should enforce record ownership rather than accepting that the user can create, read, update, or delete any record.
+- Unique application business limit requirements should be enforced by domain models.
+- Disable web server directory listing and ensure file metadata (e.g., .git) and backup files are not present within web roots.
+- Log access control failures, alert admins when appropriate (e.g., repeated failures).
+- Rate limit API and controller access to minimize the harm from automated attack tooling.
+- Stateful session identifiers should be invalidated on the server after logout.
+Stateless JWT tokens should rather be short-lived so that the window of opportunity for an attacker is minimized.
+For longer lived JWTs it's highly recommended to follow the OAuth standards to revoke access.

+Developers and QA staff should include functional access control unit and integration tests.
 +++

 | Publication | Appearance | Ranking |